davidamato8861/sass-blog/entries/entry04-data_maps.md

   content: "Hi, Firefox users!"; }
 ```

-Additionally, I tried to find information on maps and lists on google and stumbled across a tutorial about sass maps/lists on [tutsplus](https://webdesign.tutsplus.com/tutorials/an-introduction-to-sass-maps-usage-and-examples--cms-22184).
+Additionally, I tried to find information on maps and lists on google and stumbled across a tutorial on [tutsplus](https://webdesign.tutsplus.com/tutorials/an-introduction-to-sass-maps-usage-and-examples--cms-22184).
 They made me realize how simple maps really are.
 Also, how easy it is to order maps in sass.
 Tutsplus even had an example of what maps may look
 like in a real world scenario: